nexiality/documentation/release/nexial-core-v3.2.changelog.md

 - Fix issue with Excel parsing where `_x[NUMBER]_` is treated as UTF decoding and thus translated into UTF character.
   Code fix circumvented the UTF translation.
 #### Improvements
+- [ErrorTracker](../userguide/ExecutionLogs#errortracker-error-only-log-file): new feature to trap all step-wise errors into a separate log file so that we can streamline root cause analysis.

 ### [Batch Files](../userguide/BatchFiles)